 In my career thus far, for the next 20 years, this task of mentoring, community and education has always been in my spirit, and is something I hold very dear to me, in that beyond business, has been the only personal accomplishment that I am proud of through these 19 years.
 The work I have done with my own team of interns, co-op students, I’m deeply proud of.
 Giving my students front line roles in becoming the Creative Director, Photographer or Producer, connecting in business with industry leaders, top Canadian Designers face to face to collaborate and produce invaluable content.
 To have the opportunity to be in this position of learning is important to me, and what I have stood for in peer to peer mentoring since 2000.
 A few examples are our interview by Eilbra Younen, our intern from U of T, with Canadian Designer David Dixon about 15 years ago.
 Andre Deluca with David Rocco, Christine Elstub interviewing Chantale Kreviuzik in Montreal.
 I am very proud of them all, and over the years, they have become my family, with the 1st group of interns from UTM, now nearing 40, still keeping in contact with me, with their now 10 year old kids!
 We do have a legacy here which is why I believe what we created, is precious in media, because its more than media at its heart, and we need to now grow this further to solidify it’s foundation so it can be sustained and fruitful, as a program for new generations.

-I also taught art and design for about 20 years, from giving 4 year old’s clay, to Girl Guides, Boy Scouts, to visiting Catholic Schools in Mississauga in the 90’s, teaching pottery, soapstone carving, and clay.
+I also taught art and design for about 20 years, from giving 4 year old a ball of clay, to Girl Guides, Boy Scouts, to visiting Catholic Schools in Mississauga in the 90’s, teaching pottery, soapstone carving, and clay.
 I am most proud of my own portfolio development students, whereby I spent weeks, even months with them, mainly 16 to 18 year olds, to help them find their own signatures, who they are inside, to discover their strengths, to create with this realization.
-Many of my students are now in their late 30’s, and I think my Millenials are going to make it, because I got them off of social media dependency, and instead, I gave them a sense of purpose and self drive, and I hope can last, to motivate them to this day.
+Many of my students are now in their late 30’s, and I think my Millenials are going to make it, because I got them off of social media dependency, and instead, I gave them a sense of purpose, critical thinking, and self drive, and I hope this inner willpower can last, to motivate them to this day.